Debbie Abrahams MP (Oldham East and Saddleworth)

 Huw Merriman MP (Bexhill and Battle)

 Huw is a Conservative Party politician in the UK.
 He is the Member of Parliament for the constituency of Bexhill and Battle; a semi-rural part of East Sussex located on the south coast between Eastbourne and Hastings, and reaching north to the High Weald Area of Outstanding Natural Beauty.
-He is chairman of the All Party Parliamentary Group on Bees, which campaigns to raise awareness of the risks to pollinators, and he is championing the Long-horned bee.
-Huw has been appointed Parliamentary Private Secretary to the Secretary of State for Work and Pensions.View Species
+Huw previously chaired the All-Party Parliamentary Group on Bees, which campaigns to raise awareness of the risks to pollinators, and he continues to champion the long-horned bee.
+Currently in Parliament, Huw is the Transport Committee Chair, sits on the Liaison Committee, and is a member of the All-Party Parliamentary Group for Fruits, Vegetables, and Horticulture.View Species

 Damien Moore (Southport)

-Damien Moore is the Conservative Member of Parliament for the constituency of Southport since June 2017 and is championing the Natterjack Toad.
+Damien Moore has been the Conservative Member of Parliament for the constituency of Southport since June 2017 and is championing the natterjack toad.
 Southport is on the northwest coast of England and is an important tourist destination.
 The area is well known for its beaches and it hosts the largest area of wild dunes left in Britain.
-These include the Ainsdale Sand Dunes National Nature Reserve, which is a stronghold for the Natterjack toad.
-Damien sits on the House of Commons Petitions Committee.View Species
+These include the Ainsdale Sand Dunes National Nature Reserve, which is a stronghold for the natterjack toad.
+In Parliament, Damien is the Prime Minister’s Trade Envoy to Tunisia and Libya.View Species

 Layla Moran (Oxford West and Abingdon)

-Caroline is a Conservative Party politician in the UK.
+Caroline Nokes is a Conservative Party politician in the UK.
 She has been the Member of Parliament for the Hampshire constituency of Romsey and Southampton North since 2010.
-Caroline has a keen interest in environmental issues.
-She is championing the Duke of Burgundy butterfly.
-Caroline is Minister of State at the Home Office.
+Caroline has a keen interest in environmental issues and she is championing the Duke of Burgundy butterfly.
+In Parliament, Caroline is the Chair of the Women and Equalities Committee.

 “I’m thrilled to be working with Butterfly Conservation to raise the profile of this rare butterfly and I’m hoping that by being a ‘Species Champion’ I can contribute to securing its future in Hampshire.”View Species

-Mathew Offord has been the Conservative Party Member of Parliament for the suburban constituency of Hendon in north London since 2010.
-The constituency contains part of Brent Reservoir (commonly known as the Welsh Harp), a large area of open water designated as a Site of Special Scientific Interest for its breeding waterbirds.
-A former political analyst for the BBC, Matthew is a keen sailor and scuba diver and Fellow of the Royal Geographical Society.
-He is championiong the Sandwich tern.
-He is a member of the House of Commons Environmental Audit Committee.View Species
+Matthew Offord has been the Conservative Party Member of Parliament for the suburban constituency of Hendon in north London since 2010 and is championing the sandwich tern.
+His constituency contains part of Brent Reservoir (commonly known as the Welsh Harp), a large area of open water designated as a Site of Special Scientific Interest for its breeding waterbirds.
+In Parliament, Matthew is a member of the Environmental Audit Committee and is Vice-Chair for the Environment and Ocean Conservation All-Party Parliamentary Groups.View Species

 Rebecca Pow MP (Taunton Deane)

-Rebecca is a Conservative Party politician in the UK.
-She is the Member of Parliament for Taunton Deane in Somerset and is championing the snipe.
-The largely rural constituency contains the market towns of Taunton and Wellington, plus surrounding Somerset villages.
-Rebecca is chair of the All-Party Parliamentary Group on Ancient Woodland and Veteran Trees and an officer of the All-Party Parliamentary Group for Climate Change.
-She launched and champions the Sustainable Soils Alliance and is Parliamentary Under Secretary of State for arts, heritage and tourism at the Department of Culture, Media and Sport.
+Rebecca Pow is the Conservative Member of Parliament for Taunton Deane in Somerset, a largely rural constituency containing the market towns of Taunton and Wellington, plus surrounding Somerset villages.
+Rebecca champions the lapwing, a popular but declining farmland bird with a distinctive display call and flight.
+Rebecca launched and champions the Sustainable Soils Alliance and, in Parliament, she is the Parliamentary Under Secretary of State at DEFRA (Minister for Nature Recovery and the Domestic Environment).View Species

 Victoria Prentis (Banbury/North Oxfordshire)